Why is it called a dense bean salad? Find Out Now

 1. Prepare the Base:

-• If using dried beans, soak and cook them according to package instructions.
+• If you are using dried beans, soak them in water and cook them according to the package instructions.
 Alternatively, rinse canned beans thoroughly under cold water.

 • Cook quinoa (if using) by boiling it in water (1 part quinoa to 2 parts water) until soft.
 Let it cool.